 It took me until very recently to truly understand just how many people don’t know how to cook.
 When you know a subject well, it’s easy to forget that other people don’t.
 In fact, people have recently begun to pay me to cook dinner or lunch for them a few times a week.
-I had always assumed that if you can read a recipe, you can make that recipe, and it turns out that this isn’t quite the truth – although why it’s not remains somewhat of a mystery to me.
+I had always assumed that if you can read a recipe, you can make that recipe, and it turns out that this isn’t quite the truth – although why this is true remains somewhat of a mystery to me.

-My husband argues that you have to have “the touch” and my customers state that you have to have “a talent”, but the things that I think are most important about cooking and baking are that you enjoy doing it, because I believe that food tastes better when the cook likes food and likes preparing food… and you absolutely have to know how to plan ahead.
+My husband argues that you have to have “the touch” and my customers state that you have to have “a talent”, but the things that I think are most important about cooking and baking are that you enjoy doing it.
+I believe that food tastes better when the cook likes food and likes preparing food… and you absolutely have to know how to plan ahead.

 Here are some of my tips for planning and preparing meals as efficiently as possible:

 - Store your recipes in one place and work your way through one cookbook at a time.
 This is a tough one, because if you’re like most people, you have recipes on Pinterest, in cookbooks that you rarely use and in a few that you sometimes use, and recipes that you’ve torn out of magazines.
 Lately, I’ve been using Paprika to control my mess.

 - Consider organizing your meals by theme, such as Meatless Mondays, pasta Tuesdays, fish on Wednesdays, etc.